hello31337/BI-SGX/README.md

 * Interpreter which runs inside enclave

 ## TODO
-* Implement more built-in functions for interpreter
+* Adopt more effective algorithms for processing internal tables and internal codes in interpreter.

 ## LICENSE
 All of these codes are developed and distributed under Intel Sample Source Code license.
 See the LICENSE file for detail.